rebuy-de/consul-java-client/README.md

 Consul client for our Java services.

-* minimized bootstrapping amount
+* Minimized bootstrapping amount.
-* easy Spring Boot and Spring support
+* Easy Spring Boot and Spring support.
+* Because of the underlying client, only a single health check is supported at the moment.
+The health check is a HTTP check of `http://localhost:<port>/health`.

 Primary responsible person (PRP)
 --------------------------------

 * [@prp-consul-java-client](https://github.com/orgs/rebuy-de/teams/prp-consul-java-client)

-FAQ
----

-### How do I configure health checks?

-* At the moment only a single health check is supported.
-* The health check is a HTTP check of `http://localhost:<port>/health`.

 Maven dependency